The 10 Hiking Essentials You Need to Safely Hit the Trail

 The Leave No Trace principles of “pack it in, pack it out” should be followed by anybody stepping foot on a trail.
 That goes for backcountry wilderness as well as your neighborhood park.
 However, a disturbing number of individuals decide to discard their trash along the side of the trail.

 A mix of frustration and sadness washes over us every time we see a food wrapper or plastic water bottle on the trail.
-One way we’ve found of channeling this depressing reality into something proactive is to pick it up.
+One way we’ve found to channel this depressing reality into something proactive is to pick it up.
 While we shouldn’t have to be responsible for other people’s poor behavior, at least we can try to make things better.

 A ziplock baggie is lightweight, compact (if not needed), and sealable.
 So if you do need to pick up anything, at least it’s sealed off from the rest of your pack.

 Most trail trash is relatively benign, like food wrappers.
-But anything you are suspicious of from a sanitation stant-point, consider using a pair of chopsticks or plastic tweezers to pick it up.
-They’re lightweight, compact, and can be used to safely pick up most anything.
+But if you are suspicious of anything from a sanitation standpoint, consider using a pair of chopsticks or plastic tweezers to pick it up.
+They’re lightweight and compact and can be used to safely pick up most anything.

 Additional Nice-to-Have Hiking Items